rjd22/codersopinion/_drafts/clean-architecture-building-software-that-lasts.markdown

 Together these classes decide on the business rules.
 Not having outside dependencies makes them really easy to unit test and the code really stable.

-> While I said not to use outside libraries in domain code.
-I sometimes use extremely stable libraries that don't
+> While I earlier wrote not to use outside libraries in domain code.
+I sometimes use extremely stable libraries that
-> have outside dependencies.
+> don't have outside dependencies themselves.
 An example of a library is [Assert](https://github.com/beberlei/assert).
-I feel this is
-> perfectly fine in this case but do use outside libraries carefully.
+> I feel this is perfectly fine in some of these cases, but do use outside libraries carefully.

 ## Application layer

 The application layer could also be seen as the service layer of your application.
-It can contain service classes that help with executing business rules on the aggregates in your domain layer.
-To do so it will load an aggregate from the domain repository, run an operation on the aggregate and if the operation was successful persist the aggregate again.
-It can also handle the collecting and dispatching of the domain events so other system can listen to these.
+It can contain service classes that help with executing business rules on aggregates in your domain layer.
+It will load an aggregate from the domain repository, run an operation on the aggregate and if the operation was successful persist the aggregate again.
+The application layer can also handle the collecting and dispatching of domain events so other system can listen in on the changes that have happened in your domain.

 The only rule to keep here is that it only depends on code in the domain layer and itself.
 If communication with an outside system is needed the application layer can supply an interface and dto's that can be implemented in the